oviney/automation-toolbox/readme.md

 - Type a single command and be able to edit and debug it
 - The IDE tailored to the language and domain of the project

-In this README, we will illustrate how to simplify the development experience using recent releases from Ubuntu, Visual Studio Code and Docker with the age-old X Window forwarding.
+In this README, we will illustrate how to simplify the development experience using recent releases from Ubuntu, Visual Studio Code, Intellij and Docker with the age-old X Window forwarding.
+Yout get to pick what editor you want to work with.
+Keep in mind, VSCode doesn't have the plugins installed by default.
+That work in the Dockerfile is still to be completed.

 # Preprequisite Software
 This section outlines the prerequisite software you need installed on your local system to get this all running.